WycliffeAssociates/btt-recorder-docs/docs/import.rst

 Importing an Oral Project from the Box Server
 =================================================

-Please NOTE: If you need instructions on how to import source audio click on this link: `Importing Source Audio <https://btt-recorder.readthedocs.io/en/latest/sourcefile.html#>`_.
+Please NOTE: Click on this link if you need instructions on how to import source audio: `Importing Source Audio <https://btt-recorder.readthedocs.io/en/latest/sourcefile.html#>`_.

 Because BTT Recorder does not have a built-in capability to import files from other sources you will need to manually download the audio files from an external source into specific folder on the tablet.